CFLDT/Cost-Sensitive-Learning-Under-Constrained-Resources/README.md

 # Cost-Sensitive Learning Under Constrained Resources

-This repository contains the code of the paper Cost-Sensitive Learning Under Constrained Resources introducing a cost-sensitive learning framework that integrates observation-specific cost structures into ranking-based machine learning models.
+This repository contains the code of the paper "Cost-Sensitive Learning Under Constrained Resources" introducing a cost-sensitive learning framework that integrates observation-specific cost structures into ranking-based machine learning models.
 By optimizing for cost-sensitive expected precision using LambdaLoss, we demonstrate that machine learning models can be aligned with real-world decision constraints, prioritizing high-impact cases under resource limitations.

 To execute the experiments yourself, one can run the [dataset_real.py](dataset_real.py) to test the performance on the data sets.